MumenJarrah/CloudLabs/lab7.md

 while True:
    time.sleep(10)
 ```

-After running the two commands above, run the "ip address" command again, and report your
-observation.
-How is it different from that before running the configuration commands?
+After running the two commands above and the `ip address` command again, the TUN interface changes from DOWN to UP, and it is assigned the IP address 192.168.53.99/24.
+This makes the interface active and ready to send or receive packets, enabling it to function as part of the VPN tunnel.

 ### 3.3 Task 2.c: Read from the TUN Interface